Home Compare NSC vs UNP

 Norfolk Southern vs Union Pacific: Which Stock Looks Stronger in 2026?

-Union Pacific holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Norfolk Southern does not offset that deficit through any equally strong structural edge elsewhere.
+Union Pacific holds the cleaner structural position, with the lead spread across profitability and growth.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.